Innovation-Information-Initiative/Innovation-Data-Processing-Scripts/README.md

 ## Adding to the catalog

 If you'd like to link some data processing scripts, or upload some, please take a look at our [contribution guidelines](./contributing.md), and make a pull request using a [pull request template](./docs/pull_request_template).
+Links to external repositories are added below; uploaded scripts get their own folder.

 ## Using code from this repository